Pechersky Ascension Monastery: History

-been founded ca. 1328-1330 by St. Dionysius, who came to Nizhny Novgorod from Kiev Pechersk Lavra (i.e., Kiev Monastery of the Caves, pechery meaning 'caves') with several other monks, and dug for himself a cave on the step Volga shore some 3 km southeast of the city.
+been founded ca. 1328-1330 by St. Dionysius, who came to Nizhny Novgorod from Kiev Pechersk Lavra (i.e., Kiev Monastery of the Caves, pechery meaning 'caves') with other monks, and dug a cave on the step Volga shore some 3 km southeast of the city.
 Later on, he founded at that site a monastery with a church of Resurrection of the Lord.

-The monastery soon became an important spiritual and religious center of the Principality of Suzdal and Nizhny Novgorod.

-The monastery was destroyed by a landslide on June 18, 1597; surprisingly, no one died.
+The monastery was destroyed by a landslide on June 18, 1597.
 The same year the monastery was rebuilt about 1 km upstream (north) of the old site.
 Although there are no caves in the modern monastery, the appellation Pechersky, linking it to the old Kiev cloister, has been preserved.
-Moreover, the entire section of Nizhny Novgorod surrounding the monastery, occupying the uplands above the Volga south of the city center, is known as Pechery.

 The monastery was closed by the NKVD in 1924, and reopened in 1994.

 Principal buildings

 The principal buildings of the monastery include: